Breadfruit is sustainable, environmentally friendly and a high-production crop.

 The researchers determined that breadfruit protein was found to be easier to digest than wheat protein in the enzyme digestion model.
 And mice fed the breadfruit diet had a significantly higher growth rate and body weight than standard diet-fed mice.

 Liu also noted mice on the breadfruit diet had a significantly higher daily water consumption compared to mice on the wheat diet.
 And at the end of the three-week trial, the body composition was similar between the breadfruit and wheat diet-fed mice.

 “As the first complete, fully-designed breadfruit diet study, our data showed that a breadfruit diet does not impose any toxic impact,” says Liu.
 “Fundamental understanding of the health impact of breadfruit digestion and diets is necessary and imperative to the establishment of breadfruit as a staple or as a functional food in the future.”

 The use of breadfruit is nutritious and sustainable and could make inroads in food sustainability for many populations globally, she adds.
 For example, the average daily consumption of grain in the United States is 189 grams (6.67 ounces) per day.
-Liu suggests if a person ate the same amount of cooked breadfruit they can meet up to nearly 57 per cent of their daily fibre requirement, more than 34 percent of their protein requirement, and at the same time consume vitamin C, potassium, iron, calcium and phosphorus.
+Liu suggests if a person eats the same amount of cooked breadfruit they can meet up to nearly 57 percent of their daily fiber requirement, more than 34 percent of their protein requirement, and at the same time consume vitamin C, potassium, iron, calcium and phosphorus.

 “Overall, these studies support the use of breadfruit as part of a healthy, nutritionally balanced diet,” says Liu.
 “Flour produced from breadfruit is a gluten-free, low glycemic index, nutrient-dense, and complete protein option for modern foods.”